-- maintain existing audiences

-- deepen/ extend those relationships

-- engage new audiences like our existing ones

-- reach new and different kinds of audiences
+- Maintain existing audiences. - · Deepen/extend those relationships. - · Engage new audiences like our existing ones. - · Reach new and different kinds of audiences.

-Key Tool: Ansoff Matrix audience/ offer development
+Key Tool: Ansoff Matrix

 A tool to aid planning what an organisation will do to retain and grow its core audience, while attracting new target audiences.
 A template and examples are provided in the appendix.